ponylang/pony-tutorial/expressions/variables.md

 y = 6 // Error, can't reassign to a let local
 ```

+Note that a variable having been declared with `let` only restricts reassignment, and does not influence the mutability of the object it references.
+This is the job of reference capabilities, explained later in this tutorial.

-You never have to declare variables as `let`, but if you know you're never going to change a variable then using `let` is a good way to catch errors.
-It can also serve as a useful comment, indicating the value is not meant to be changed.
+You never have to declare variables as `let`, but if you know you're never going to change what a variable references then using `let` is a good way to catch errors.
+It can also serve as a useful comment, indicating what is referenced is not meant to be changed.

 ## Fields